 Certification at a Glance

 Certification in New York State is not an automatic process.
 You must complete all of your Bank Street master’s degree requirements and submit a Graduation Application to the Registrar’s Office for degree completion.
-After you graduate, you will apply for your certification online, and Bank Street will recommend you.
+After you graduate, you will apply for your certification online, and Bank Street will recommend you through TEACH.

 Liberal arts and science prerequisites

 - Complete any liberal arts and science prerequisites as soon as possible.
-Contact Melissa Nathanson in the Office of Graduate Admissions at 212-875-4403 or email@example.com if you have questions about these requirements.
+Contact David Bryant in the Registrar's Office at 212-875-4527 or firstname.lastname@example.org if you have questions about these requirements.